microchip-pic-avr-solutions/mclv-48v-300w-an1292-dspic33ck256mp508/README.md

      <p align="left">
       <img  src="images/x2cdataview.png"></p>

 9. In the **Scope Window**, select the variables that must be watched.
-To do this, click on the Source against each channel, and a window **Select Variables** opens on the screen.
+To do this, click on the **Source** against each channel, and a window **Select Variables** opens on the screen.
 From the available list, the required variable can be chosen.
 Ensure checkboxes **Enable** and **Visible** are checked for the variables to be plotted.
 To view data plots continuously, uncheck **Single-shot.** When **Single-shot** is checked, it captures the data once and stops.
-The **Sample time factor** value multiplied by **Sampletime** decides the time difference between any two consecutive data points on the plot.
+The **Sample time factor** value multiplied by **Sample time** decides the time difference between any two consecutive data points on the plot.
     <p align="left">
     <img  src="images/x2cdatapointselection.png"></p>